Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Sharpness

-Given the values of $\theta_0,\cdots,\theta_n$, the difference of the lower order moments $\Delta_0, \ldots, \Delta_n$ can be solved by a linear equation that involves inverting a Vandermonde matrix (see Lemma~\ref{lemma:chebyshev} for the definition).
-We choose $\theta_0,\cdots,\theta_n$ to be zeros of the $(n+1)$-th Chebyshev polynomial of the first kind, i.e., Chebyshev nodes, since the corresponding inverse Vandermonde matrix is stable \citep{gautschi1974norm}. $T_{n+1} \in \Pi_{n+1}$, the $(n+1)$-th Chebyshev polynomial of the first kind, is defined by
+Given the values of $\theta_0, \ldots, \theta_n$, the differences in the lower-order moments $\Delta_0, \ldots, \Delta_n$ can be determined by solving a linear system involving the inversion of a Vandermonde matrix (see Lemma~\ref{lemma:chebyshev} for its definition).
+We choose $\theta_0, \ldots, \theta_n$ to be the zeros of the $(n+1)$-th Chebyshev polynomial of the first kind (i.e., Chebyshev nodes), since they lie in $[-1, 1]$ and yield a well-conditioned Vandermonde matrix \citep{gautschi1974norm}.
+The $(n+1)$-th Chebyshev polynomial of the first kind, denoted by $T_{n+1} \in \Pi_{n+1}$, is defined by

-In addition to stability of the inverse Vandermonde matrix, another advantage of using the Chebyshev nodes is that we can recursively bound the difference of the higher order moments given the lower order moments.
-The properties of the construction are summarized by the following Lemma~\ref{lemma:construction} whose proof will be given in Appendix~\ref{appendix:sharp}.
+In addition to the boundedness of the nodes and the stability of the associated inverse Vandermonde matrix, another advantage of using Chebyshev nodes is that they enable recursive control of higher-order moments in terms of lower-order ones.
+The properties of this construction are summarized in Lemma~\ref{lemma:construction}, whose full proof is given in Appendix~\ref{appendix:sharp}.